themartec/senior-be-test/readme.md

 ### Choose the database design

-Since the integration might be expands and will have lot more thing to consider other than `accessToken` or `refreshToken`.
+Since the integration might be expanded and will have lot more thing to consider other than `accessToken` or `refreshToken`.
 So the table will have kind of unique design to comprehend that (picture bellow)